run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/additional-features/smart-analytics/use-bi-solution.md

 1. In the tab **Dimensions**, it's available the options that will serve as a database of the report.
-Sselect and drag an option into one of the boxes of measurements and dimensions on the dashboard: Columns, Rows and Filters;
+Select and drag an option into one of the boxes of measurements and dimensions on the dashboard: Columns, Rows and Filters;

 2. On the right side of the dashboard you can configure the report in several table and chart formats;

-3. To change the position of the measurement units in the tabl/graph, click on the detail button available in each dashboard measurement box.
+3. To change the position of the measurement units in the tabl/graph, click on the detail button available in each dashboard      measurement box;

 4. To export the report, click on "Export" and select the format (PNG and PDF);